a2677331/investment_valley/README.md

 - type  `python3 code/game.py`  to run the game

 ## Need to be done:
-- [ ] player can "talk" to building, and shows a dialog window
+- [ ] player can "talk" to building, and shows a dialog window (Dylan)
-- [ ] make graphs showing the price trend for stock, crypto, and real estate trading
+- [ ] make graphs showing the price trend for stock, crypto, and real estate trading (Dominick)
-- [ ] player can buy/sell stocks, crypto or houses when interacting with coresponding building
+- [ ] player can buy/sell stocks, crypto or houses (Nick)
-- [ ] functions for casino, lottery, bank
+- [ ] functions for casino, lottery, bank (Aidan)

 ## Done:
 - [x] set a timer for 5 min